 Dr. Watson is a program error debugger for Windows operating system but is provides some markup validation capabilities which is used with the following validator.

 Verify image links

 check search engine compatibility

 HTML Validator (Firefox Plugin)

-HTML Validator is a Firefox plugin where it can only used with Mozilla Firefox browsers.
+HTML Validator is a Firefox plugin where it can only use with Mozilla Firefox browsers.
 It can be installed from the following link.

-CSS HTML validator is a Windows applications which check the HTML, CSS, SEO, accessibility, links and more in a web page and web site.
-It is paid applications which have Trial, Standard, Professional and Enterprise Editions.
+CSS HTML validator is a Windows application which check the HTML, CSS, SEO, accessibility, links, and more on a web page and web site.
+It is paid applications that have Trial, Standard, Professional, and Enterprise Editions.

 Total validator is free and paid web site checker about the HTML, CSS, broken links, spelling errors.
 It is a cross-platform application where it can work on Windows, Linux, and MacOSX without a problem.